 Touch: The use of touch is effective when you use figurative language for textures of surfaces.
 These reference points help the reader imagine what something might feel like.
 Remember, the reader will draw upon their own experiences to relate to what you’re describing.
 You could say, I ran my fingers along her soft skin.
 Or you could say, I ran my fingers along her skin.
 It had a soft delicateness to it, much like a rose petal shortly after bloom.
 Touch is a sense that begs for description.
 If you use it correctly, it can be the icing on the cake.

 When combined, the senses make your story vibrant, realistic, relatable, and, in a way, transformational.
-The senses help the reader transform where they physically are to where they’re going as they journey along with you.
+When you're writing a book. the senses help the reader transform where they physically are to where they’re going as they journey along with you.

 A slick writer and deceitful chef no more.